isgo-golgo13/socket-acceptor-connector-tp-cxx/README.md

 C++20 POSA 2 Socket Acceptor-Connector Design Pattern for Client and Server using Thread-Pool (TP) from ACE C++ Framework

+## Thread Per-Connection vs Thread Pool Differences

+The following are the differences of Thread Per-Connection vs Thread Pool.

+- Thread Pool: The server will now create a fixed number of threads at startup.
+These threads will pull tasks (client sessions) from a queue.

+- Task Queue: The server will use a std::deque for storing tasks (client connections), and a worker thread from the pool will pick up tasks from this queue.

 ## Compiling the Project

 ```shell